GhentAnalysis/websiteInstructions/README.md

 Therefore, I searched for a table plugin that does exactly this!

 Press “plugins” on the side panel, you’ll find a list of the installed plugins there.
 Press “add new” to implement a new plugin and don’t forget to activate it.
 How to use the plugin is usually explained on the page of that plugin.

+Please keep the plugins a bit up to date.
+Just follow [this link](https://epp.ugent.be/wp-admin/update-core.php), “select all” and update

 # How to change something on the website?